-The second source will be major health systems distributing Pfizer-BioNTech COVID-19 vaccine to its employees, as determined by local jurisdictional EUA rollout plans.
+The third source will be major health systems distributing Pfizer-BioNTech COVID-19 vaccine to its employees, their families, and community members as determined by local jurisdictional EUA rollout plans.
 Healthcare systems will be prioritized for involvement based on the ordered number of Pfizer COVID-19 vaccine doses, feasibility of recruitment and geographic diversity.
 Once receiving systems are identified, study navigators will be identified for assignment to vaccination sites within these systems to facilitate enrollment of vaccine recipients.